 Local bed & breakfasts, hotels and RV parks fill up quickly, so you'll want to make your arrangements early.
 Click on the Accommodations link for more information.
-Grandview, Itasca and Maypearl are small towns with no hotels.
-Alvarado, Hillsboro, Waxahachie and Cleburne offer plenty of convenient lodging choices including the next nearest town, Hillsboro, that is located to the south of Grandview via I-35 W.
+Grandview, Sand Flat and Maypearl are small towns with no hotels.
+Alvarado and Cleburne offer plenty of convenient lodging choices including the next nearest town, Hillsboro, that is located to the south of Grandview via I-35 W.

 Portable restroom facilities are provided in all the downtown areas and at many of the private landowner shows and sales.